ng-mocks/ng-mocks.github.io/how-to-test-a-token.md

 For proper testing of tokens in Angular application, we need extra declarations compare to their usage in the application.

 Because a token might have a factory function, it is not always necessary to list the token in providers for successful execution of its application.
-Unfortunately, for testing it is not like that, and in this case `ngMocks` cannot detect the token.
+Unfortunately, for testing it is not like that, and in this case `ng-mocks` cannot detect the token.
-Please make sure, that the token and its dependencies are listed in providers of a related module, then `ngMocks` can mock them properly.
+Please make sure, that the token and its dependencies are listed in providers of a related module, then `ng-mocks` can mock them properly.

 Configuration of `TestBed` should be done via [`MockBuilder`](https://www.npmjs.com/package/ng-mocks#mockbuilder) where its first parameter is the token we want to test, and the second parameter is its module.